-40 Acres and a Mule, Inc. is a nonprofit organization dedicated to telling the story of the historic meeting of Black church leaders with U.S. government officials in Savannah, Georgia on January 12, 1865 that marked the beginning of the long quest for equality for African-Americans.
+40 Acres and a Mule, Inc. is a nonprofit organization (in partnership with 40 Acres and a Mule Tour, LLC) dedicated to telling the story of the historic meeting of Black church leaders with U.S. government officials in Savannah, Georgia on January 12, 1865 that marked the beginning of the long quest for equality for African Americans.
 This is an event that still impacts race relations today as we continue to strive for social justice.

 We screen and discuss our docudrama "40 Acres and a Mule" at libraries, churches, schools, museums and film festivals to foster greater understanding about this historic meeting and to encourage people to share their experiences and insights on how we can achieve a more equitable society.
 Our objective is to take this mission to America's 40 largest cities.
 You can help us achieve this goal by making a contribution to our cause.